 If the engine is lagging after pressing the accelerator pedal, almost as it it’s chugging to get moving, it could be from a fuel pump having low fuel pressure, or there is a clog in the system like from a fuel filter.

 A check engine light is more likely to appear on newer vehicles than older vehicles, but a check engine light could appear.
 If it does, the CPU could read codes P0087 (low fuel pressure) and P0190 (low fuel pressure inside the fuel rail) could indicate a low fuel pressure issue.

 A mid to high-range scanner can direct you to the issue.
 If you don’t have access to a scanner, the fuel pressure can also be measured with a fuel pressure gauge.

 Although vehicles can vary, on most vehicles normal fuel pressure is usually 55-65 pounds per square inch (psi) to start the vehicle.
 If the pressure is below this, vehicles can have issues starting, experience stumbling starting, or stalling conditions.
-With direct injection, fuel pressures are typically higher.
-On vehicles with carburetors, typical fuel pressure can be 4-5 psi lower.
+With direct injection, fuel pressures are typically hundreds or thousands of pounds of pressure.
+On vehicles with carburetors, typical fuel pressure can be as low as 4-5 psi.

 Melted or Prematurely Worn Spark Plugs

 Low fuel pressure means you have a lean condition and too much air is mixing with the amount of fuel in the combustion chamber, causing them to run hot.
 This can melt the spark plugs.
 If you notice you are replacing the spark plugs too often, test the fuel pressure.

 How to Diagnose Low Fuel Pressure When Your Car Struggles to Start